JerrelSogoni/IOSResigner/README.md

 Python 3.9+, macOS

 # To use the script
 Initialize configurations in the config folder: config.json

+Ensure that the ipa file matches application name in the Payload folder, when you unzip the .ipa

 "config_path" - Absolute Path of your config folder for the project, any path you would like.